Rainy Days: Exploring the Monsoon Season in India

 Monsoon Season In India

 The monsoon season in India, which lasts from June to September, is revolutionary.
 It’s as if the natural world is generously replenishing our water supply for agriculture and industry.
 Rain is more than simply a change in the weather; it keeps our crops alive and strengthens our economy.
-In fact, the monsoon is a celebration of the vital water that keeps our country alive and well, not merely a shift in the weather.
+The monsoon is a celebration of the vital water that keeps our country alive and well, not merely a shift in the weather.
 It is an essential component of our agriculture and a driver of economic expansion, not a catastrophe.

 Define Monsoon